 What is SPF Authentication?

 SPF is an email authentication protocol that is used to verify that the email sender matches with their domain name in the From: field of the message.
 The sending MTA will use DNS to query a preconfigured list of SPF servers to check if the sending IP is authorized to send email for that domain.
-There may be inconsistencies in how SPF records are set up, which is critical to understanding why emails can fail SPF verification, and what part you can play to ensure issues don’t occur in your own email marketing efforts.
+There may be inconsistencies in how SPF records are set up, which is critical to understanding why emails can fail SPF verification, and what part you can play to ensure issues don’t occur in your own email marketing efforts or when you’re sending marketing coupons via emails to win over customers.

 Why SPF Authentication Fails : None, Neutral, Hardfail, Softfail, TempError, and PermError